Akarys42/simply-no-report/README.md

 This mod is server side only.
 It can be enabled by setting the `disableChatReport` gamerule to `true`.

-Turning the mod off may cause one client to get disconnected to catch up with the cryptographic chain.
+Turning the mod off may cause one or all clients to get disconnected to catch up with the cryptographic chain or sync signing keys.
 Everything will be back to normal after that.

 ## Strategies